Ulrich's Leadership Capital Index

 But many investors are increasingly looking beyond your bottom line.
 They are putting your leadership under the microscope, because they recognize that effective leadership produces financial results.
 In other words, they are trying to put a market value on leadership.

 So, is it possible to put a tangible value on intangible elements such as personal leadership qualities, organizational culture, and talent management?
-The Leadership Capital Index is a new tool that aims to give investors and organizations a rigorous framework for doing just that.
+The Leadership Capital Index is a tool that aims to give investors and organizations a rigorous framework for doing just that.

 In this article, we look at the origins of the Leadership Capital Index, how it can be used by investors and organizations, what leaders can do to boost their Index rating, and how it can be useful to team managers.